aristanetworks/atd-public/topologies/datacenter/labguides/source/cvx.rst

             show cvx

-3. On **Leaf3**, perform these commands to complete the southbound MLAG to HOST2 and configure the vVTEP & loopback1 IP address:
+3. On **Leaf3**, perform these commands to complete the southbound MLAG to HOST2 and configure the VTEP & loopback1 IP address:

         .. code-block:: text